-Amanda Bernal-Carlo Carlo is originally from Colombia where she studied for several years the ecology Andean Forest and the Paramos.
+Amanda Bernal-Carlo Carlo is originally from Colombia where for several years she studied the ecology of the Andean Forest and the Paramos.
 She is a scholar of Biogeography, Ecology and Medicinal Plants.
 In 1989, while carrying out research on the biogeography of the Sierra Nevada de Santa Marta, Colombia, she became involved in the study of the Kogi Indians, their philosophy of life, and their traditional healing.
-For several years she collaborated with the Fundacion Pro-Sierra an NGO supporting these Indigenous communities.
+For several years she collaborated with the Fundacion Pro-Sierra, an NGO supporting these Indigenous communities.
 In 1996, she received the First National Research Prize from the Colombian government for the work she had accomplished on the Colombian Andean Mountains.

 Susan Ka’iulani Stanton (Haudenosaunee/Native Hawaiian) is the Founder and Senior Grandmother of Grandmothers Circle the Earth Foundation, an international organization that travels the world in service of Mother Earth and future generations, giving birth to new Grandmother councils all over the planet.